awsdocs/aws-cpp-developer-guide/doc_source/sdk-metrics.rst

      - Use this metric to determine whether issues are specific to your application or are caused by your infrastructure and/or network.
        High ConnectionErrorCount could also indicate short timeout values for API calls.
-   * - ThrottleCount
-     - Number of API calls that fail due to throttling by AWS services.
-     - Use this metric to assess if your application has reached throttle limits, as well as to determine the cause of retries and application latency.
-       Consider distributing calls over a window instead of batching your calls.
-   * - ServerErrorCount
-     - Number of API calls that fail due to server errors (5xx HTTP response codes) from AWS Services.
-       These are typically caused by AWS services.
-     - Determine cause of SDK retries or latency.
-       This metric will not always indicate that AWS services are at fault, as some AWS teams classify latency as an HTTP 503 response.
    * - EndToEndLatency
      - Total time for your application to make a call using the AWS SDK, inclusive of retries.